- General Requirements

 - Dean's List: Students who obtain a grade point average between 3.50 and 3.99 for that semester will be listed on the Dean’s List.

-- Emerging Scholar's List: Dual Enrollment students who obtain a grade point average between 3.5 and 4.0 for that semester will be listed on the Emerging Scholar's List.
+- Emerging Scholar's List: Dual Enrollment students carrying at least three (3) or more GPA hours in the fall and spring semesters and who obtain a grade point average of 3.50 or better will be listed on the Emerging Scholar's List.

 - Honors at Graduation